-A visit to charming Smithfield (home of the world famous ham) offers visitors a “step back in time” to a true small town experience.
+A visit to charming Smithfield (home of the world-famous ham) is a true “step back in time” to a genuine small-town experience.
 Smithfield, incorporated in 1752, maintains its quaint river town feel and is known worldwide for its famous ham curing process.
-This gem delivers “hams, history, hospitality & HeART.”

-Begin your visit in downtown at the Visitor Center - also home to the Arts Center @ 319 - offering tourist information, a gallery/gift shop and the chance to chat with resident artists.
-Further down Main Street is the Isle of Wight Museum, with its overview of the county’s history and the world's oldest ham.
+Begin your visit at the Visitor Center on Main Street - also home to the Arts Center @ 319 - offering tourist information, a gallery/gift shop and the chance to chat with resident artists.
+Further down Main Street is the Isle of Wight Museum, with its overview of the county’s history and the world's oldest ham (113+ years old!).

 More To Do: